mibur1/psy111/book/statistics/8_Polynomial_Reg/1_Polynomial_Reg.md

 ## Interpretation

-Interpretation of the model outputs is similar to normal linear models, except we now not only have estimates for the linear and the quadratic term:
+The interpretation of the model results is similar to that for normal linear models, except that we now have estimates for the linear and quadratic terms:

 ```{code-cell}
 print(quadratic_fit.summary())